 Governance and Nominations Committee

-The primary function of the Governance and Nominations Committee is to assist the Board in fulfilling its supervisory responsibilities in respect of the operations of the Board and its management, to make recommendations to the Board in terms of new Board members, and to develop a succession programme.
-The Committee also develops and recommends a set of corporate governance principles to the Board.
+The primary function of the Governance and Nominations Committee is to assist the Board in fulfilling its supervisory responsibilities in respect of the operations of the Board, to make recommendations to the Board in terms of new Board members, and to develop a succession programme for the DFSA.
+The Committee also develops and recommends to the Board a set of governance principles.

 * Ex Officio